 Help Hunter focus by giving him a familiar obedience command.
 Softly say “Down-Stay;” and reward him with belly rubs as he lies calmly at your feet.

 Your Hobe Sound, FL pet clinic will provide guidance that should help Hunter weather the storm.
-If your dog has thunderstorm fears, contact us for expert advice.
+If your dog has thunderstorm fears, contact us for expert advice or visit our “Veterinary Services” page for more information on how we can help your pet cope with various conditions.